laras126/wceu-2018/docs/index.md

 <h4><label><input type="checkbox"/> <span><code>8-style-improvements</code>: Improve block style</span></label></h4>
 Clean up the edit and style CSS (rather, Sass) to have less harsh initial colors, and apply a border to the header.
 Apply some CSS organizational practices and tweak the display of the edit view.

 And now...I think we have a pretty useful block!
-Whether or not you made it this far in the workshop, this Github project will be online for you to test at any time you like.
-And, if you go beyond what I've done, feel free to submit a PR and I'll take a look!
+Whether or not you made it this far in the workshop, this Github project will be online for you to reference at any time you like.
+And, if you go beyond what I've done, feel free to submit a Pull Request and I'll take a look!

 ## Part 6: Q&A + Conclusion (last 15 mins)